VarjuAkos/fashion-recommendation/docs/LOW_LEVEL_DESIGN.md

 The user interface is built using Streamlit and serves as the main entry point for the application.

 Key Functions:
+- `preprocess_image()` : Processes the uploaded image, handling small images.
+Ensure the image has 3 color channels.
 - `load_model_and_data()`: Loads the pre-trained KNN model and associated data.
 - `get_feature_extractor()`: Creates and caches the FeatureExtractor instance.
 - `main()`: The main function that sets up the Streamlit interface and orchestrates the workflow.